HydroProtocol/liquidation_bot/README.md

 # DDEX Liquidation Bot

-Participate in the liquidation on ddex to earn money 💰💰💰
+Participate in the liquidation on DDEX to earn money 💰💰💰

 ## Getting Started